ishaansworld/qbio499/README.md

 # qbio499
-AI &amp; ML in Biology and Medicine
+Course: AI &amp; ML in Biology and Medicine

-Below, I have copied the descriptions provided to complete these projects.
+Below, I have copied the descriptions provided to complete these 3 projects.

 ## scRNAseq Auto-Encoder